Lancair IV: Accidents

-On February 3, 2012, Steve Appleton, CEO of Micron Technology, Inc., was killed while attempting an emergency landing in a Lancair IV-PT turboprop at the Boise Airport in Boise, Idaho, moments after takeoff.
+On February 3, 2012, Steve Appleton, CEO of Micron Technology, was killed while attempting an emergency landing in a Lancair IV-PT turboprop at the Boise Airport in Boise, Idaho, moments after takeoff.
 He had aborted a take off a few minutes earlier.

+On July 30, 2025 Anh-Thu Nguyen died in her Lancair IV-P (N49BX) in a crash shortly after departing Indy South Greenwood Airport in Greenwood, Indiana.
+She was starting the second leg of a planned solo around the world flight.